sam-xl/py_trees_parser/README.md

   client class that sets up most of the steps that are necessary for an ActionClient.
-This requires that any derived class create `get_goal` `validate_result` functions, which creates the specific goal needed for the desired action and validates/processes the action result and returns the appropriate `py_trees.common.Status`, respectively.
+This requires that any derived class create `get_goal` `validate_result` functions, which creates the specific goal needed for the desired action and validates/processes the action result, respectively.
+  The `get_goal` method should return the goal request for the action while `validate_result` should return a `tuple[bool, str]` contains the result and the feedback string.
 - `DetectIDs` ([`behavior_tree.behaviors.ActionClient`]): An action client that requests object id detections from the `ToolIDDetector` action server and then updates the `perception.objects` blackboard variable.
 It matches the